MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 2. Follow the instructions to [Create your first WinUI 3 project](../../winui/winui3/create-your-first-winui3-app.md) or to [use the Windows App SDK in an existing project](../use-windows-app-sdk-in-existing-project.md).

 ## Single-instance apps

+> [!NOTE]
+> For an example of how to implement single instancing in a WinUI 3 app with C#, see [Making the app single-instanced](https://blogs.windows.com/windowsdeveloper/2022/01/28/making-the-app-single-instanced-part-3/) on the Windows developer blog.

 Apps are single-instanced if there can be only one main process running at a time.
 Attempting to launch a second instance of a single-instanced app typically results in the first instance's main window being activated instead.
 Note that this only applies to the main process.
 Single-instanced apps can create multiple background processes and still be considered single instanced.